 But in reality the answer is a little more complicated than that.
 It’s not as black and white as many make it out to be.

 So let’s look at who wrote the Bible.

-But that leads to an other question, Did God dictate the Bible?
-In other words what was God’s level of involvement in writing the Bible?
+And this should lead us to another question – did God dictate the Bible?
+In other words, what was God’s level of involvement in the creation of the Bible?

 The short description: Human Written, God Inspired.

 The longer description: The inspiration and influence goes beyond just the writing process.
 The authors of the Bible were providentially prepared by God.
 They were motivated and guided by the Spirit of God as they wrote.
 At the same time they wrote according to their own unique personalities and from their unique perspectives.
 It was God’s supernatural guidance through their life and their writing that enabled them to communicate God’s word.

 The Bible is divinely inspired.
 The writings themselves are God-breathed.
 It is not the authors or the process that is inspired, rather the writings.
 God had his hand in the process from the beginning.
 But He didn’t write the words, humans did.
 The people that penned the words played more of a role than just dictating the words that were given.